Rulikkk/creator/README.md

 - [ ] Search box (algolia?)
 - [ ] Keyboard support
-- [ ] Track items created and store quick-links (is this even possible?)
+- [ ] Track recent items and store quick-links (is this even possible?)
+- [ ] Recent items in search